-- Avoid submitting patent applications with claims that are not patentable and will be easily rejected
+- Avoid submitting patent applications with claims that are not patentable and will be easily rejected.

-- Determine whether your invention is novel compared to public prior art
+- Determine whether your invention is novel compared to public prior art.

 - Develop a strong patent claim strategy before you file your patent application (and reduce the chance of extensive amendments)

 - Account for close prior art when drafting your patent application.
-For example, you might want to describe advantages or improvements over relevant prior art, as this can help persuade the patent office that your invention is “non-obvious”
+For example, you might want to describe advantages or improvements over relevant prior art, as this can help persuade the patent office that your invention is “non-obvious” and inventive.

-- Understand how your idea fits into the technological field
+- Understand how your idea fits into the technological field.

-- Be better prepared to discuss your invention with a patent attorney and explain what aspects of your work might be patentable
+- Be better prepared to discuss your invention with a patent attorney and explain what aspects of your work might be patentable.

 Simply put, a prior art search involves checking different databases to find out whether someone else has already described an idea similar to yours.